kzhovn/file-explorer-keyboard-nav/README.md

 Adds commands to open the next/previous file in the file explorer.

 ## Limitations
 This plugin is currently a simple proof-of-concept with only limited testing.
-It navigates only markdown files within the parent folder of the currently opened note, in alphabetical order by note name.
+It navigates **only markdown files** within the parent folder of the currently opened note, **in alphabetical order** by note name.
 If you have any other sort order enabled, this plugin will still move alphabetically and not according to the visual sort order.

+There are no default hotkey bindings; go to `Settings` -> `Hotekeys` to set your own.
+I use `Ctrl` + `↓`/`↑`.

+## Installation

 This plugin is currently in beta and cannot be installed through the community plugin store.